decksplain/decksplain.github.io/_games/exploding-kings.md

 1. Discard Jacks and Queens
 2. Each player gets an Ace or Joker and 6 random cards
+3. Count the number of players, shuffle the same number of Kings into the deck minus 1
-3. Shuffle Kings and extra Aces/Jokers into the deck
+3. Shuffle extra Aces/Jokers into the deck
 4. Place the remaining (shuffled) deck face down

 **Take your turn**: